Planning a Visit with Accessibility in Mind

 Getting Around

 Now that you're here, strongly consider staying in the downtown area.
 It may be more expensive, but it will be well worth it to be close to the attractions.
-Many prominent sights to visit are located in the downtown area within walking distance of hotels.
+Many prominent sights are located in the downtown area within walking distance of hotels.
 If you really want to see all the sights and attractions without the walk, Old Town Trolley has a half dozen trolleys that are equipped with ramps and lifts to be wheelchair-accessible or scooter-friendly.
 You can call 1-888-910-8687 to alert the trolley folks 24-hours in advance of your mobility needs to minimize your wait time.
 If you have a collapsible wheelchair, it can be stored in the vehicle until you are ready to use it.

 There are five trolley stops that are wheelchair/scooter friendly: